 - 1. Place plasticine/books/blocks next to a 9V battery to create a support for it and the container that will sit above it. - 2.
 Place the two drawing pins on top of the terminals of the battery, spike side up.
 Put the container on top, pushing down slowly and gently until they poke through the bottom of the container.
 This will ensure the pins are the same distance apart as the terminals. - 3.
 Place the container on the worksurface with the pins still in the bottom. - 4.
 Create the electrolyte: Pour 500 mL water into the measuring beaker, add 1 level teaspoon of bicarbonate of soda and stir, using the stirring rod, until it has dissolved. - 5.
 Place the elastic bands around the container, so that they create a slight cross shape over where the drawing pins are. - 6.
-Pour the solution into the container until it is around 3⁄4 full and make a note of the volume used from your jug.
-Ensure you use the same volume in future trails. - 7.
+Pour the solution into the container until it is around 3⁄4 full and make a note of the volume used from your jug. - 7.
 Submerge the measuring cylinders in the solution to fill them, and carefully stand them upside down over the pins, trying not to release any solution.
 Use the elastic bands to help keep them in place.
 You may need assistance for this step. - 8.
 Gently lift the container with the upturned measuring cylinders onto the set up so that the drawing pin heads are on top of the terminals of the battery. - 9.
-Start the stopwatch. - 10.
-After 30 seconds measure how much gas has been displaced in each gradated measuring cylinder and record this in the results table.
-(Your teacher may ask you to conduct the "pop test" to work out which measuring cylinder contains hydrogen the other will contain oxygen) - 11.
-Repeat the experiment increasing the concentration of the solution each time, by increasing the number of teaspoons of bicarbonate of soda to the same volume of water.
+Start the stopwatch. - After 30 seconds measure how much gas has been displaced in each gradated measuring cylinder and record your results in a table.
+(Your teacher may ask you to conduct the "pop test" to work out which measuring cylinder contains hydrogen - the other will contain oxygen) - 11.
+Repeat the experiment increasing the concentration of the solution each time.